Fort Bend Property Taxes Cut in 88% of Informal Hearings

 Informal settlements are vital for any property tax protest.
 They are a free way for any type of property owner to try and get a reduction, while also opening up more avenues for appeal in the future.
 If a taxpayer and the Fort Bend Central Appraisal District (FBCAD) can agree on a settlement, then the protest ends with a reduction.
 If they cannot, then things will move on to a formal appeal.

 It is traditional in Texas for single family homes to be decided more in informal settings, while businesses are dealt with in formal hearings.
-Fort Bend County played this trope to perfection in 2023, with 44,766 single family homes being settled for a reduction, compared to 14,867 business properties.
-Of the total of 59,633 informal appeals settled, 75.07% were for single family homes.
+Fort Bend County played this trope to perfection in 2024, with 53,151 single family homes being settled for a reduction, compared to 14,371 business properties.
+Of the total of 67,522 initial appeals settled, 78.72% were for single family homes.

 Resulted in Reduction Through Informal Process Fort Bend CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.